ekamp/OS/Exam3StudyGuide.md

 - Two factor authentication that generates one time passwords for users.
 Relies on a user password and a small computing device called a token.
 The token generates a new number every 30 seconds.

 ###Public Key Authenitcation
+- <b>Nonce</b> Random bunch of bits that is generated on the fly
+- If a user sends a nonce and encrypts it with a private key giving the results to the other party, the other party can decrypt using the public key.
+If the decryption matches then you must be the correct party since you have the correct private key.
+- Used in SSL

+###Digital Certificates
+- Must make sure that ones public key really is their public key and not an imposters
+- <b>X.509 digital certs</b> : A data structure that contains user data and a users public key
+        - Structure also contains a signature and the certification authority
+- One can validate the Certification if one has the CA's public key
+- If the data within the certification and the CA's public key in your hash is a match then you know its trustworthy

+##Security
+- Most security attacks happen because of bugs in a system
+- <b>Dictionary Attack</b> : When you go through a dictionary of words and names and test them as potential passwords.
+This becomes easier if you somehow get the hash password you are looking for.
+Can perform the search on your own machine instead of using the login
+- <b>Social Engineering Attack</b> : Convince a persion to give you the password.
+- <b>Trojan Horse</b> : program that masquerades as a legit program and tricks you into thinking you are interacting with a trustworthy program
+- <b>Phishing</b> : Email that gets a user to expose passwords or information
+- <b>Buffer Overflow</b> : Software expects to read a small amount of data into the buffer but never actually checks the size and reads in a large amount of data.
+    - Now instead of writting to just the buffer it writes into memory and over the return address
+    - If this happens the return address can get modified with the address of the other code which will get ex as soon as it returns.
+This is called <b>stack smashing</b>
+- <b>Return Oriented Programming</b> : Attacker finds some useful bits of code, of which all contain the end with return addresses.
+Once the function returns it returns to the address of the attacker and the attacker now has the information.
+Attacker basically adds return addresses to the stack in hopes of getting information
+- <b>Stack Canaries</b> : Compiler places random data onto the stack.
+Then the buffer is allocated.
+If the canary is not there at compile time then you know that the buffer overflow occured.
+- <b>Address Space Layout Randomization</b> : Compiler randomly aranges where to put exact addresses.
+Require pos independent code however denies the attacker access to libs
+- <b>Rootkit</b> : Code that hides the presence of a user.
+Sometimes this is done by replacing commands
+- <b>Four A's of Security</b>
+        - <b>Authenitcation</b> : Binding the identity to the user
+        - <b>Authorization</b> : What access is the user permitted
+        - <b>Accounting</b> : Logging system activities for breaches
+        - <b>Auditing</b> : Inspecting the software and configuration for sec flaws

+###Signed Software
+- Ensure that software has not been tampered with
+- Each memory page contains a signature that is then verified with public private key hashes between the software and our OS

+###Sandboxes
+- An environment designed for running programs while restricting their access to certain resources.
+- Simplest form of this is chroot system call in unix systems.
+This changes the root directory for the filesystem
+        - This form of sandboxing is call chroot_jail, not able to access any files or processes outside the jail
+        - However this does not restrict network operations
+- <b>Rule Based Sandbox</b> : Sets finer grain policies on what an application can do.
+- Popular examples of sandboxes are the JVM and Apple Sand Box
+- There are three parts to the JVM sandbox
+        - <b>Byte Code Verifier</b> : Ensures that the code looks like verified java byte code with no attempts to illigally convert or force pointers
+        - <b>Class Loader</b> : Enforces restriction on whether a program is able to run additional applets
+        - <b>Security Manager</b> : invoked to provide run time vertification of whether a program has rights to invoke a method